 GETI uncovers the latest workforce trends in oil and gas, renewables, nuclear, power and petrochemicals

-The sixth annual Global Energy Talent Index (GETI) report offers a snapshot of the trends seen within the global energy industry over the past 12 months.
+The seventh annual Global Energy Talent Index (GETI) report offers a snapshot of the trends seen within the energy industry over the past 12 months.

 More than 75% of energy professionals are considering a career change within three years, with the majority of workers favouring a switch to renewables